How To Do Square Root On A Calculator

 Handling Errors

 Calculators can sometimes display error messages when trying to find the square root of a negative number (in the real number system).
-If you encounter an error, double-check the input and ensure that you are not trying to find the square root of a negative number.
+If you encounter an error, double-check the input and make sure you are not trying to find the square root of a negative number.
 Some advanced calculators can handle complex numbers, but standard calculators will typically return an error.

 Tips for Accuracy